Terraced Terrain Generator (TTG)

 • If false, a “Terrace Count” field will be available and can be used to customize how many terraces will be created.
 In this case, the relative terrace heights array will be automatically generated and its values will be equally distributed between 0 and 1.

-TerrainGeneratorController exposes four generation methods:
+Both controller classes inherit from TerrainGeneratorController, which exposes four generation methods:

 // For pseudorandom synchronous generation: